How To Socialise Your Pooch & Why It's So Damn Vital You Do

 Expose them to new experiences which test all their senses, particularly sound, sight, and feeling.
 Nothing is off limits for a dog who is learning about the world around them!

 Expose your puppy to people of all shapes and sizes.
 We encounter many, many dogs that experience behavioural problems around men and children, but have you considered why?
 A dog owned by a young couple may never meet a child until the moment one is suddenly crouching over them, poking at their face and pulling at their tail, which will cause a dog to say 'Hey!
 Don't touch me there!
-Where's my Mum & Dad?', thus forming a deep-seeded issue with other children in the future.
+Where's my Mum & Dad?', thus forming a deep-seated issue with other children in the future.
 What happens when the couple decides to have a baby and the dog and baby don't get along?
 Can you guess which one they'll get rid of?

 Dunbar suggests that with a new puppy, aim to introduce them to 100 new people between 3-8 weeks, and 100 additional new people between 8-12 weeks.